rambleraptor/api-linter/docs/rules/0135/method-signature.md

   aep: 135
   name: [core, '0135', method-signature]
   summary: |
-    Delete RPCs should annotate a method signature of "name".
+    Delete RPCs should annotate a method signature of "path".
 permalink: /135/method-signature
 redirect_from:
   - /0135/method-signature